 - Press the ON/OFF button to start the refrigerator. - If the display code reads "no" there is no electricity or gas available to operate the refrigerator.
 Open the propane tank valve or connect the shoreline. - Press the MODE button to select energy source.
-There are three settings: - LP (Gas Mode) Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas. - AC (Electric Mode) Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.

-AU (Automatic Mode) - Refrigerator will automatically start operating on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
-If electricity is lost, it will automatically switch over to LP gas operation if gas is available.
+There are three settings: LP (Gas Mode) Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas.
+AC (Electric Mode) Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
+AU (Automatic Mode) Refrigerator will automatically start operating on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
+AU (Automatic Mode) Refrigerator will automatically start operating on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
+If electricity is lost, it will automatically switch over to LP gas operation

-Press the TEMP SET button to change temperature setting from 1 to 9 on display.
+• Press the TEMP SET button to change temperature setting from 1 to 9 on display.
 Start at the 'coldest' setting to ensure coldest temperature in the freezer compartment, then adjust warmer as necessary after cold food has been added.